2020 International Criminal Court judges election: Minimum voting requirements

 Regarding the List A or B requirement, one vote had to be cast for a List A candidate and one for a List B candidate.

 Regarding the regional criteria, three votes had to be cast for certain regional groups: one for an Eastern European candidate and two for Latin American or Caribbean candidates.

 Regarding the gender criteria, one vote had to be cast for a female candidate.

 Because only one Asian candidate had been nominated, the regional minimum voting requirement for Asian candidates was adjusted to zero before the election pursuant to paragraph 20 (b) of the resolution that governs the elections.

 The minimum voting requirements are updated after each ballot to account for the judges already elected.
 The regional and gender requirements are dropped either if they can no longer be (jointly) fulfilled, or if after four ballots not all seats are filled.
 The List A or B requirement remains active until a sufficient number of judges has been elected from each list.

 Ballots

-The ballot results were as follows: